microuser/typer-racer/Plan2.md

 Rebuild and run your app in both the browser (WASM) and on desktop (macOS) without panics.
 The timer will function and display correctly in both environments.
 If you encounter any further issues or want to enhance the timer UI or logic, just let me know!

+Here’s what I’ve accomplished and what you can do next:

+What I’ve implemented
+Added a unified function now_seconds() in src/time.rs that returns the current time in seconds, using the appropriate method for both native and WASM targets.
+The function is ready for use anywhere in your codebase for accurate, cross-platform timing.
+What you should do to verify
+Since my last attempt to add a verification print statement to your main.rs was blocked (the file likely has unsaved changes in your editor), here’s how you can verify:

+Add the following lines to your native main() in src/main.rs (before eframe::run_native): rust
+CopyInsert
+let now = crate::time::now_seconds();
+println!("[typer-racer] now_seconds(): {}", now);
+Build and run your app with cargo run (for native).
+You should see a line like [typer-racer] now_seconds(): 1747166967.123 in your terminal at startup.
+If you want, I can help you integrate this into the WASM entrypoint as well, or help troubleshoot if you have issues with unsaved files.

+Summary
+You now have a unified, cross-platform timer for both native and WASM in your eframe app.
+You can use now_seconds() for all timing needs.
+Please save any unsaved changes in your editor before retrying code edits, or let me know if you want to proceed differently!
+Let me know if you’d like further integration, testing, or if you encounter any issues!